AGs: Lender heaped insurance plans onto unwitting borrowers

 The suit added that 80% of consumers, as of 2020, were were charged for added on insurance coverage.

-The loans, in many cases, were for consumers in difficult financial straits who had pressing financial needs, according to New Jersey Division of Consumer Affairs Director Cari Fais.
+The loans, in many cases, were for consumers in difficult financial straits who had pressing financial needs, according to Cari Fais, who leads the New Jersey Division of Consumer Affairs.

 “Mariner’s practice of attaching costly add-ons to the loans of unwitting consumers doubtless plunged many already debt-ridden families into more difficult circumstances," Fais said in a statement.